 One of the most decadent dressing out there is blue cheese.
 One problem though…It’s one of the most fattening dressings around.
 For example, a 2 tablespoon serving of Bob’s Big Boy Blue Cheese Dressing has 140 calories and 15 grams of fat.
 Wow!
-I have good news, my Skinny Blue Cheese Dressing has just 40 calories, 2.5 grams of fat and 1 Weight Watchers Freestyle SmartPoints for the same 2 tablespoons.
+I have good news, my Skinny Blue Cheese Dressing has just 40 calories, 2.5 grams of fat and 1 Blue WW Freestyle SmartPoints for the same 2 tablespoons and 1 Green WW SmartPoints.
 To make it skinny, I’m starting with my skinny ranch dressing for the base instead of mayonnaise and adding just a small amount of crumbled blue cheese.
 I’m actually using some fat-free cottage cheese to replace some of the blue cheese normally added.
 When you see the little chunks, you think it’s blue cheese.
 Sneaky right?
 If you’re a blue cheese dressing fan, I know you’re going to LOVE this slimmed down version!

 Prep Time: 15 minutes (includes making the ranch dressing)

 ⅓ cup plus 1 tablespoon blue cheese, crumbled

 ⅓ cup fat-free cottage cheese